Recovered Bomellida Document Archives

 SUBJECT: DISPOSITION OF PHYSICAL RECORDS

-All boxes labeled "BOMELLIDA / 1961-1964" have been transferred to inactive storage.
+All boxes labeled "BOMELLIDA / 1961-1964" have been transferred from the regional storage annex to inactive storage in the university archives.

 Page Number: 32